Author: Mallika Sinha

 Tanu lives with her parents in the slum clusters of Uttam Nagar, Delhi where economic hardships and social challenges persistently affect the community.
 Her father, a ragpicker, is the only earning member of the family.
-He copes with his frustrations through alcohol consumption, resulting in a cycle of violence towards Tanu’s mother.
+He is an alcoholic and regularly inflicts violence on Tanu’s mother.
 Her mother, in her attempts to prevent the escalation of conflicts and abuse within their household, further becomes a victim of physical and sexual violence and aggression.

 One night, with the usual violence at its peak at home perpetuated by her father, Tanu in a moment of courage, took a decisive action to disrupt the cycle of violence in her home.
 She disconnected the power supply of her home, immediately prompting her father to venture out and investigate the cause.
 Remarkably, this interruption temporarily halted the domestic violence that had continuously plagued their lives.

 Tanu’s simple action highlighted the mindful resilience that children and adolescents can exhibit in the face of adversity if trained well in bystander intervention strategies.
 Tanu’s remarkable actions reflect the insightful strategies of bystander intervention that she intuitively employed: